nimblestart/mattwaler-tea/src/blog/rebuilding-website-tea-stack.md

 Don't get me wrong, I think projects like Next, Gatsby, Nuxt, and Sapper are great.
 However, I believe the SSG aspects of these projects have major problems.
 Build times are atrocious, and the client-side JS bundles are massive even for tiny websites.

-Here's a look at the result from running `npm run build` on my site:
+Here's a look at the result from running `npm run build:11ty` on my site:

 ::: codeblock
 ```bash